-While we at Sleepopolis understand each expecting parent’s pregnancy is unique, there are some common sleep problems that can occur throughout the pregnancy.
+While we at Sleepopolis understand each expecting parent’s pregnancy is unique, there are some common sleep problems that can occur throughout pregnancy.
 As an expectant parent, you may be wondering how your sleep might be affected during pregnancy and how to address these issues.
-We are going to break down the most common sleep-related problems that occur during each trimester.

-While this may not come as a surprise, studies have found that the majority of pregnancies result in sleep alterations.
-These include changes in one’s sleep pattern and duration as well as sleep issues due to physical changes occurring in pregnancy.
-(1)
+Studies have found that most pregnancies result in sleep changes.
+These include alterations in one’s sleep pattern and duration, as well as sleep issues due to physical changes occurring in pregnancy.
+(1) Folks in the first trimester typically need more sleep, but there isn’t consensus on how many hours are necessary.
+(2)

-To find out more about how sleep is affected in the first trimester, I spoke to Kaleb Scroggin, DC, CACCP, who is a Board Certified Pediatric Chiropractor.
-He explained that “during the first trimester the new baby is growing at a very rapid pace, needing a ton of energy from [the parent].”
+Board Certified Pediatric Chiropractor, Dr. Kaleb Scroggin of Restoration Chiropractic explains that “during the first trimester the new baby is growing at a very rapid pace, needing a ton of energy from [the parent].”
 Because of this, according to Dr. Scroggin, the parent needs more sleep, but accommodations must be made to allow for more rest.
 Otherwise, the parent will likely be tired throughout the day.

 During the second trimester, a parent’s sleep is affected in similar and different ways than the first trimester.
 As in the first trimester, back and other musculoskeletal aches and pains are common.